 How Safe Is It?

-Litecoin has a number of ways in which it helps to ensure the safety of its coin holders.
+The digital currency has a number of ways in which it helps to ensure the safety of its coin holders.
 For example, it protects against ‘Flood Attacks’, where spammers would aim to crash the network using a multitude of tiny transactions.
 It achieves this by making it financially impractical to carry out such an attack.
-Litecoin charges an individual fee for each transaction, no matter how small, thus making such attacks potentially expensive endeavours.
+It charges an individual fee for each transaction, no matter how small, thus making such attacks potentially expensive endeavours.

 It should be noted that Litecoin’s network has never suffered an attack, nor has it been hacked through an exchange.
 A testament to the measures it has put in place.

 The Litecoin Foundation is a development team that works on the project.
 Their stated goal is to ‘Advance Litecoin for the good of society by developing and promoting state of the art blockchain technologies’.
 They have partnered with a number of companies to help further integrate its use into society.
 Such as, partnering with BitcoinRewards to help people earn LTC from online shopping, as well as Meconcash to facilitate fiat withdrawals from LTC ATMs across South Korea.